2016 Fall Conference

 Advocate for the health of all the people of Maine.

-Long standing member of the MNPA Kathy Coleman, APRN is a council member of the Integrative Wellness Council of Maine.
-She would like to extend participation of membership to the nurse practitioners of Maine.
-Please check out the website and feel free to contact: Tisha Bremner; council chair, email@example.com or Meneah Haworth; firstname.lastname@example.org for more information.
+Long-standing MNPA Kathy Coleman, ANP is a member of the Integrative Wellness Council of Maine.
+She would like to extend participation in the council's work to the nurse practitioners of Maine.
+Please check out the website and feel free to contact either: Tisha Bremner, council chair, firstname.lastname@example.org, or Meneah Haworth, email@example.com for more information.

 The Integrative Wellness Council of Maine is a group of like-minded medical providers and holistic health practitioners who are joining together in an opportunity to network and create a platform for continued community support and education of the ways in which complementary and alternative therapies may help our patients, clients, and students lead healthy, well, and whole live.